Biswajit8/Learning/Spring Boot/Observability.md

 1. Logging: Detailed information about individual things that are ongoing in your application (printing logs for an application)
 2. Metrics: Aggregated information about application features, over a period of time such as application's CPU, network & memory.
 3. Tracing: Sampled information across multiple services (how long each service call took.
-A single trace displays the operation as it moves from one node to another in a distributed system)
+A single trace displays the operation as it moves from one node to another in a distributed system.
+Tracing is beneficial when we have a request which spans across multiple systems)

 ---